MinisterioPublicoRJ/inloco/README.md

 # In Loco 2.0
-In the place; in the proper or natural place.
+_In the place; in the proper or natural place._

-A Geographic Information System (GIS) used by [Ministério Público do Estado do Rio de Janeiro](http://www.mprj.mp.br/) to show social, institutional and administrative data , based on [React](https://facebook.github.io/react/) and [Leaflet](http://leafletjs.com/), interacting with a [GeoServer](http://geoserver.org/) backend.
+A Geographic Information System (GIS) used by [Ministério Público do Estado do Rio de Janeiro](http://www.mprj.mp.br/) to show social, institutional and administrative data, based on [React](https://facebook.github.io/react/) and [Leaflet](http://leafletjs.com/), interacting with a [GeoServer](http://geoserver.org/) backend.

 ## How to install?